kubeflow/kubeflow/README.md

 kubectl create namespace ${NAMESPACE}

 # Which version of Kubeflow to use
-# For a list of releases see:
+# For a list of releases refer to:
 # https://github.com/kubeflow/kubeflow/releases
 VERSION=v0.1.0-rc.0